 ✔Continuous Monitoring: potential risks are avoidable through continuously checking the progress of project development and monitoring how the mitigation process affected surfacing risks.

 - Communication is key: ensuring effective communication and comprehension amongst all parties involved is crucial in eliminating the risks of miscommunication.
-By sharing knowledge and getting feedback, software development project is most likely to be successful.
+By sharing knowledge and getting feedback, a software development project is most likely to be successful.

-The proper analysis, assessment and application of risk management can prevent whatever impact it may cause in project development, most especially in custom software development.
+The proper analysis, assessment, and application of risk management can prevent whatever impact it may cause in project development, most especially in custom software development.

 It can also significantly improve the quality of a product and have it developed at moderate cost-minimizing risk factors within the development process.
-Apparently, with high regard to knowledge and orientation to detail, project development software risks can be avoided.
+Apparently, with high regard to knowledge and orientation to detail, project development software danger can be avoided.

 The main types of risks in software development are divided into Schedule Risk, Budget Risk, Operational or Management Risks, Technical Risks, External Risks.

 In software development, the risk is the error that leads to exceeding the development budget, missing the deadline, or develop a product that will not be in demand.

 Everything, ranging from human errors, ending with unpredictable bugs can lead to the emergence of risky situations in the software development industry.
 However, usually, professionals allocate the following risky errors:

 1) Change of requirements and priorities at the development stage.